kimchitsigai/Articles-and-Tutorials/salt_cloud.md

 	cat /keys/digital-ocean-salt-cloud.pub

-and copy & paste the public key into your DigitalOcean Control Panel, as outlined in **Step Three** of [How To Use SSH Keys with DigitalOcean Droplets](https://www.digitalocean.com/community/articles/how-to-use-ssh-keys-with-digitalocean-droplets) (but save the name of the public key, in your Control Panel, as <code>digital-ocean-salt-cloud.pub</code>).
+and copy &amp; paste the public key into your DigitalOcean Control Panel, as outlined in **Step Three** of [How To Use SSH Keys with DigitalOcean Droplets](https://www.digitalocean.com/community/articles/how-to-use-ssh-keys-with-digitalocean-droplets) (but save the name of the public key, in your Control Panel, as <code>digital-ocean-salt-cloud.pub</code>).

-#### Hostname & Fully Qualified Domain Name (FQDN)
+#### Hostname &amp; Fully Qualified Domain Name (FQDN)

-Verify that your Salt master's hostname and FQDN are properly set. *See* [Setting the Hostname & Fully Qualified Domain Name (FQDN) on Ubuntu 12.04](https://github.com/DigitalOcean-User-Projects/Articles-and-Tutorials/blob/master/set_hostname_fqdn_on_ubuntu.md#setting-the-hostname--fully-qualified-domain-name-fqdn-on-ubuntu-server-1204-lts).
+Verify that your Salt master's hostname and FQDN are properly set. *See* [Setting the Hostname &amp; Fully Qualified Domain Name (FQDN) on Ubuntu 12.04](https://github.com/DigitalOcean-User-Projects/Articles-and-Tutorials/blob/master/set_hostname_fqdn_on_ubuntu.md#setting-the-hostname--fully-qualified-domain-name-fqdn-on-ubuntu-server-1204-lts).

 #### Acquire Installation Tools